Product performance requirements and concerns revealed using STREAM Research

 Legrand is a global company and a leading provider of electrical products and cable management systems.
 Legrand approached ATOM to help define outdoor power solutions for public and corporate spaces.

 Concept Development via STREAM Research – Research, design, and development occurred together through an iterative process To create innovative solutions, ATOM followed a Human Centered Design Approach to understand the power needs and applications of users.
-A private online community of 341 facility managers, MEP engineers, landscape architects, architects, and electrical and communication installers were engaged over the course of 4 months, where more than 50,000 data points were evaluated.
+A private online community of 350+ facility managers, architects, space planners, landscape architects, MEP engineers, electricians and IT installers were engaged over the course of 5 months, where more than 50,000 data points were evaluated.

 Remotely engaging with a dedicated group of professionals through weekly surveys and open discussion boards, we were able to understand outdoor space needs, power requirements, environmental challenges, and pinpoint unique opportunities for innovation.